PyCQA/flake8/docs/source/user/options.rst

     :ref:`Go back to index <top>`

     .. versionadded:: 4.0.0

+    **You usually do not need to specify this option as the default includes all installed plugin codes.**

     Specify a list of codes to add to the list of selected ones.
 Similar considerations as in :option:`--select` apply here with regard to the